ali-raheem/partsbin/MUX/README.md

 # MUX

-Simple continuous assignment mux
+Simple continuous assignment mux, parameterized for bus width

-* A bus
+* A bus in
-* B bus
+* B bus in
 * Switch
+* Q bus out